All about riso printing

 The ink used in Risograph printing is soy based and comes pre mixed in cartridges.
 Inks produced by Riso don’t come from the Pantone spectrum, though we can offer approximates, and there is no CMYK.
 But because the ink is so transparent and density can easily be controlled, you can create a variety of “close enough” CMYK combinations.
 Also, because each color is laid down one at a time, mis-registration can often occur.
 To account for this, we encourage you to trap your images.
 Or just go with it!

 Risograph can handle many different types of imagery.
 Photographs can be beautifully reproduced as single color, duotone or full color (faux cmyk), due to Risograph’s ability to work with halftones.
 Line work and text can also work exceptionally well.
 If preparing files with line work and/or computer generated text, please work with vector files in Illustrator.
-Otherwise, the Risograph will pick them up as a halftone and the result will be unclean lines.
-If combining photos and text, work with the photos in Photoshop and the text in Illustrator, then combine in InDesign.
 You (and us) will achieve the best results this way.

 Dense, large areas of color do not print very well on the Risograph.
 The ink becomes heavy, leading to lots of smudges, offsetting, and roller marks.
 Please use 70-90% value.